hyungccho/hyungccho.github.io/_posts/blog/2015-09-27-runtime-complexities.md

 ![Graph of Big O Runtimes](https://s3.amazonaws.com/grapher/exports/sr4wt8ve1f.png)

 As you can see, our x-axis represents the number of elements in our data set, and our y-axis represents the number of operations performed to handle a given set.
+Can you guess which line represents which?

 ##Big O is represented by its significant term